Affiliate links on Android Authority may earn us a commission. Learn more.

 If you’re in the market for a smart TV, chances are you’ll come across both Android TV and webOS televisions.
-The two competing smart TV operating systems have a lot in common, but they have some important differences too.
+The two competing smart TV platforms have a lot in common, but they have some important differences too.

 Depending on which one you choose — Android TV or webOS — you’ll end up with a recognizably different user interface.
 The two operating systems also come with their own set of pre-installed apps and offer varying features that will ultimately guide your overall smart TV experience.

 So without further ado, here are all the key differences between Google’s Android TV platform and LG’s webOS.

 LG’s webOS also received a UI update in 2021 (more on that later).
 However, older LG TV models with webOS still feature its minimalistic interface, with a ribbon-like customizable launch bar at the bottom of the screen.
 It gives you access to all the apps, settings, and other features of the TV.

 As you scroll through those options in the launch bar, you’ll see an additional row of cards pop up above it corresponding to each app.
 For instance, if you hover the pointer on the LG Content Store in the launch bar, an additional row of cards will pop up on top, showing app download suggestions.
 You’ll also see similar content suggestions for streaming apps (pictured below).

 Unlike Android TV, where you need to close an app and go to the home screen to open another one, the launch bar on LG’s webOS TVs can be brought up without exiting an app that’s already open.
 So, in terms of ease of app switching, LG’s webOS definitely has the upper hand.